denten-books/plain-text/40-screen.md

 the language of the patent, other forms of "facsimile" telegraph transmitted merely the "conventional form" of the letter, and not the letter itself, whereas the Pollak-Virag system was "non-autographic" [@pollak_writing-telegraph_1901, 1].
-The autographic telegraph preserved the particularity of the human hand.
-It purported to transmit the peculiarity of an individual's signature.
-It was the "humane" telegraph in the sense that it preserved a human trace.
+The autographic telegraph claimed to preserved the particularity of the human hand, an individual's signature.
+It was the "humane" telegraph in the sense that it preserved the human trace.

-The metaphysics accompanying telegraph communication at the time were in fact often concerned with human erasure.
-Notions of material discreteness and continuity represented not mere physical attributes of encoding or electricity but higher-order cultural and even ethical categories.
+The metaphysics accompanying telegraph communication at the time were often concerned with the possibility of human erasure in communication.
+Notions of material discreteness and continuity represented not mere physical attributes of encoding or electricity but higher-order cultural and even ethical or theological categories.
 Beneath the technical conversations about the advantages of discrete or continuous electrical signal lay a philosophic concern with the fundamental makeup of the universe itself.

 Henri Bergson, for example, wrote about the "real whole of the universe," which constituted an "indivisible continuity" [@bergson_creative_1944, 36].
 Science, technology, and other "artificial systems" in his thought imposed discrete "partial views" on the whole.[^ln3-bergsonism] These partial views resembled the operation of the cinematograph, he wrote, which divides continuous motion into distinct frames.
-By running the frames through the projecting apparatus, the telegraph reconstituted "the individuality of each particular movement."
-"Such is the contrivance of the cinematograph," Bergson wrote, "[a]nd such is also that of our knowledge."[@bergson_creative_1944, 332] In this way, the intellect continually separated the undifferentiated reality into discrete states of time and space [@bergson_creative_1944, 167-182; @russell_philosophy_1914, 4].
+By running the frames through a projecting apparatus, telegraphs reconstituted "the individuality of each particular movement."
+"Such is the contrivance of the cinematograph," Bergson wrote, "[a]nd such is also that of our knowledge."[@bergson_creative_1944, 332] The intellect, in this view, continually partitioned undifferentiated reality into discrete states of time and space [@bergson_creative_1944, 167-182; @russell_philosophy_1914, 4].
 But these states were virtually, not actually, discrete.
 The evolution of life proceeded, according to Bergson,